kalilovers/sonchain/README.md

 **SonChain** at a glance,
 is a practical solution for bypassing network restrictions based on IP, DNS, geographic location, etc.
-By combining various tools and offering features such as temporary proxy execution of commands, temporary DNS changes, and support for Tor’s internal SOCKS|DNS, this script provides high flexibility in managing network traffic.
+By combining various tools and offering features such as temporary proxy execution of commands, temporary DNS changes, and support for Tor’s internal SOCKS|DNS And Psiphon SOCKS|HTTP , this script provides high flexibility in managing network traffic.
 The ability to use multiple proxy layers in chains, randomly, etc., not only enhances ease of use but also increases anonymity and resistance to detection in security or specialized scenarios, and additional features will be added to this project in the future.

 </td>